TopSwagCode/blog/pixelgame.md

 permalink: /PixelGame/
 ---

 Working on a small Pixel game in my spare time.
-I will be updating this page with previews of the progress and the roadmap as ideas pop up.
+I will be updating this page with previews of the progress.
+You can download alpha build version of the game here: [http://help-motivate.me/Tiny4X.Windows.zip](http://help-motivate.me/Tiny4X.Windows.zip)

+You can find my Trello board to see upcoming feature here: [https://trello.com/b/hblZjlMr/topswagcodepixelgame](https://trello.com/b/hblZjlMr/topswagcodepixelgame)

 # Preview